feathersui/feathersui-starling/documentation/help/markdown/auto-complete.md

 ## The Basics

-First, let's create a `AutoComplete` control and add it to the display list:
+First, let's create an `AutoComplete` control and add it to the display list:

 ``` code
 var input:AutoComplete = new AutoComplete();